SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/fundamentals/index.md

 ---
+title: crmscript_fundamentals
-title: Fundamentals of CRMScript
+description: Fundamentals of CRMScript
-uid: crmscript_fundamentals
-sortOrder: 20
+author:
+so.date:
+keywords:
+so.topic:
 ---

-# Fundamentals
+# Fundamentals of CRMScript

 A guide to CRMScript basics.